 On November 14, 2017, the State of Wyoming submitted a formal request for an Agreement.
 The NRC staff has reviewed the package to ensure that the State's program is adequate and compatible with the NRC's program.
 The NRC staff provided feedback to the State of Wyoming both officially (comment letter) and informally (bi-weekly teleconferences).
 On March 5, 2018, the State of Wyoming submitted revisions to its final application, addressing the NRC staff comments.
 The NRC staff completed its review of the State's final application and on May 25, 2018, submitted a policy paper to the Commission seeking approval to publish the draft Agreement along with the staff's draft assessment of the State of Wyoming's regulatory program.
 On June 19, 2018, the Commission directed staff to issue both documents for public comment.
 The draft documents were published in the Federal Register for a 30-day public comment period on June 26, 2018, and in subsequent weekly Federal Register notices on July 3, 2018, July 10, 2018, and July 17, 2018.
 The public comment period ended on July 26, 2018.
 The NRC staff completed its review of the public comments and submitted SECY-18-0082, "Section 274b Agreement with the State of Wyoming," to the Commission for deliberation on August 27, 2018.
 The paper included the final proposed Agreement between the NRC and the State of Wyoming, the NRC staff's assessment of the State of Wyoming's final application, resolution of public comments, and the NRC staff's recommendation to approve the Agreement.
+On September 10, 2018, the Commission approved the proposed Agreement and on September 25, 2018, Chairman Svinicki and Governor Mead of Wyoming signed the Agreement, with an effective date of September 30, 2018.

 11. Please provide a concise summary of the specific actions planned to improve the efficiency of reviews conducted for compliance with the National Historic Preservation Act, including implementation dates for completion.
-Please describe any progress made during the reporting period.
+Please describe any progress made during the reporting period.2